Jen's research interests largely center around two main themes: Improving User Experience (UX) and Healthy Cognitive Aging.

 UX Research is about understanding how typical users interact with a product so we can ensure it works in the ways they expect.
-My approach is grounded in experimental psychology, cognition, and human factors.
-I use rigorous, empirical methods to understand the user experience and make recommendations to improve the usability of websites, applications, surveys, forms, and other products - all while working quickly and maintaining quality.
+Jen's approach is grounded in experimental psychology, cognition, and human factors.
+She uses rigorous, empirical methods to understand the user experience and improve the usability of websites, applications, surveys, forms, and other products - all while working quickly and maintaining quality.

 - Usability Evaluations: We recruit typical users to complete tasks and assess what works well and what needs to be modified.